appbaseio/Docs/content/api/javascript/apireference.md

 sidebar: 'api-reference'
 ---

-[appbase-js](https://github.com/appbaseio/appbase-js) is a universal JavaScript client library for working with the appbase.io database.
+[appbase-js](https://github.com/appbaseio/appbase-js) is a universal JavaScript client library for working with the ReactiveSearch API.

 ## INSTANTIATION